Azure/bicep-types-az/docs/adr/adr-11882-publication-of-providers-package.md

 Are any changes to the existing process of bundling types into Bicep needed to be compatible with this?
 Do we foresee any other issues? -->

-* We want to automatically publish a new  `az-types-provider-package`  OCI artifact each time theres a new commit to the [azure/bicep-types-az/tree/main/generated](https://github.com/Azure/bicep-types-az/tree/main/generated) folder.
+* We want to automatically publish a new  `az-types-provider-package`  OCI artifact each time there's a new commit to the [azure/bicep-types-az/tree/main/generated](https://github.com/Azure/bicep-types-az/tree/main/generated) folder.
 * We will tag the `Azure/bicep-types-az` and the OCI registry artifact with a version `0.0.X-alpha` where `X` is corresponding to the topological distance, measured as count of commits made on the folder from the commit that implements the new